PvPClt/project/album_en.md

 **Thoth** (reading from the clay tablet):

 — Approved unanimously!
 Death is revoked, eternal life is granted!
-The name "Vladimir Putin" shall be inscribed on the title page of the Book of the Dead in golden ink!
+The name "Vladimir Putin" shall be inscribed on the title page of the "Book of the Dead" in golden ink!

 **Putin** (nodding):